ronakg/notes/vim.md

 The notes plug-in comes with self hosting documentation.
 To jump to these notes position your cursor on the highlighted name and press ‘gf’ in normal mode:

- • Note taking syntax
+• bullet 1
- •
+• bullet 2
- • Note taking commands
+   ◦ sub bullet 1
+   ◦ sub bullet 2